mainlp/mainlp.github.io/_pages/projects.md

 ### How to apply for a BSc and MSc thesis project

-**Important information for CIS LMU students:** You need to apply for a MSc/BSc thesis project the latest three weeks before the thesis project registration date.
+**Important information for LMU students:** You need to apply for a MSc/BSc thesis project the latest three weeks before the thesis project registration date.
 Deadlines for 2023:
 * MSc students apply before **February 24, 2023**
 * BSc students apply before **March 6, 2023**